nicholascannon/node-app-starter/README.md

 Typescript, Node.JS, Express, Docker and React application cookie cutter.

-Also has Prettier and ESLint already setup too.
+Also has Prettier and ESLint setup too.

 Project structure